patrickfay/star-wars-planets/README.md

 npm run start
 ```

-Once you've run that command you can open your browser and open `http://localhost:4200/` to view the running application
+Once you've run that command you can open your browser and navigate to `http://localhost:4200/` to view the running application